Ralph Lawrence Carr: Legacy

 lasting reminder that the precious democratic ideals he espoused must forever be defended against prejudice and neglect."

 Carr has a street named after him which runs through the western suburbs of Westminster, Arvada, Wheat Ridge, and Lakewood.

 In 1994, Emperor Akihito and Empress Michiko of Japan included a visit to Denver on their tour of the U.S. to honor Carr and Colorado's role in the Japanese internment.

 In 1999, the Denver Post named Carr its "Person of the Century".

 On March 14, 2008, both houses of the Colorado legislature, in a unanimous vote, named a section of U.S. Route 285 between Kenosha Pass and C-470 the "Ralph Carr Memorial Highway."
 A monument to him at Kenosha Pass was dedicated on December 12, 2010.
 The inscription includes a quotation from Carr: "When it is suggested that American citizens be thrown into concentration camps, where they lose all privileges of citizenship under the Constitution, then the principles of that great document are violated and lost."

 On June 4, 2008, Colorado Governor Bill Ritter signed legislation authorizing the construction of a new state judicial complex in Denver to be named the Ralph L. Carr Colorado Judicial Center, occupying the entire block between 13th and 14th Avenues and Broadway and Lincoln Street.
 The center is home to the Colorado State Supreme Court, as well as other major courts and legal agencies.

 On July 6, 2012, the Japanese American Citizens League decided to create a special award in his honor.

+August 2025, a historical marker honoring Governor Carr, donated by the Jewish American Society for Historic Preservation, with support from the Cripple Creek District Museum, was sited in Cripple Creek.